KIT-FAST/modalAnalysis-OMA-EMA/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+## Reason and Possible fixes
+If you know or suspect the reason for this bug, paste the code lines and suggest modifications.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.